-• The percent of children living below the poverty level who are Hispanic or Black, is four times that of Whites.
+The percent of children living below the poverty level who are Hispanic or Black, is four times that of Whites.
 Meanwhile, the percent of Asian adults 65+ living below the poverty level is three times that of White older adults.
 Overall, there are at least two or three times the number of individuals living in poverty who are Asian, Black, Hispanic or any other race/ethnicity compared to Whites.

-- Housing that is affordable was the number one response to the question "What would most improve the quality of life for our community?" - On the same survey question, jobs and a healthier economy ranked in the top five for respondents who were younger than 25, earn less than \$50,000, Hispanic, or have less than a high school degree.
+- Housing that is affordable was the number one response to the question "What would most improve the quality of life for our community?" - More than half (58%) of ACPS students are eligible for free and reduced price meals.
+In some ACPS schools, almost 90% of students are eligible. - On the same survey question, jobs and a healthier economy ranked in the top five for respondents who are younger than 25, earning less than \$50,000, Hispanic, or have less than a high school degree.